SephDB/tmp-builder-pattern/README.md

 # TMP Builder pattern
-Class for creating a compiletime-checked builder of a struct type
+Class for creating a builder for types with mandatory members, statically checking whether all of them are set.

 As an illustrative example problem, here's a simple Rectangle struct used in a hypothetical graphics library:
 ```cpp